Configure CPU usage in the Code42 console

-You can change CPU usage settings in the Code42 console to specify the maximum amount of CPU processing time to be allocated for backup in the Code42 app.
+You can change CPU usage settings in the Code42 console to specify the maximum amount of CPU processing time allocated to the Code42 agent on user devices.
 You can set CPU usage for when users are present at their devices or away from their devices.
 This article explains the CPU settings and how to configure them.

-- If administrators do not lock the CPU settings in the Code42 console, Code42 app users on Windows and Mac devices can change the CPU settings in the Code42 app.
+- If administrators do not lock the CPU settings in the Code42 console, users can change the CPU settings in the Code42 agent.

 - Sign in to the Code42 console.

 - Select the organization for which you want to change CPU usage.

 - From the Actions menu, select Device backup defaults.

 The General tab appears.

 - If selected, deselect Use device defaults from parent.